-Arm recommends that link time optimization is only performed on code and data that does not require precise placement in the scatter file, with general input section selectors such as (+RO) and .ANY(+RO) used to select sections generated by link time optimization.
-It is not possible to match bitcode in .llvmbc sections by name in a scatter file.
+Arm recommends that LTO is only performed on code and data that does not require precise placement in the scatter file, with general Input section selectors such as (+RO) and .ANY(+RO) used to select sections that LTO generates.

+It is not possible to match bitcode in .11vmbc sections by name in a s scatter file -- --------------

-The scatter-loading interface is subject to change in future versions of Arm Compiler 6.
+Note The scatter-loading interface is subject to change in future versions of Arm Compiler 6.